nlujan/fignest/api-documentation.md

   "_id": (String) Id of action,
   "user": (String) Id of user performing action, "event": (String) Id of event that action belongs to,
   "selections": (Array) Selection info.
-The array should include an image item (see below) for every image shown to the user }
+The array should include an image item (see below) for every image shown to the user, "createdAt": (Date) Creation date
+}

 imageItem: {